Progressive-Victory/crm-bot/.config/README.md

 ERROR_WEBHOOK=<GET WEBHOOK FROM LOG CHANNEL IN TEST SERVER>
 ```

+## sme.json ##

+After the first build of the project copy [sme.json](https://github.com/Progressive-Victory/crm-bot/edit/v20-LTS-update/.config/SME.json) to `./dist` code will not run with out this file

 ## Windows ##

 Run the below command to install all software nessisary to run this project
 ```pwsh
 winget configuration -f ".\configuration.dsc.yaml" --accept-configuration-agreements
 ```